 - A unique name

-- A topic to send/receive messages
+- A URI to send/receive messages

 Attributes are what define the structure and the type of information in the messages the Entity sends to the communication broker.